WUSTL-CSPL/Gecko/README.md

 **All code is only tested on Ubuntu 20.04.
 To ensure compatibility and avoid potential issues, we recommend running it on Ubuntu 20.04.**

+We provide instructions for running a pre-configured Docker container or installing all dependencies from scratch.
+We recommend using Docker, but if you'd prefer to install manually, please refer to the instructions in the `INSTALL.md` file.

 ### Set up Docker